gnembon/fabric-carpet/docs/scarpet/language/FunctionsAndControlFlow.md

 //lib.scl
 callme(fun, arg) -> call(fun, arg);
 ```
-Or passing an explicit reference to the function, not calling it by name:
+Or by passing an explicit reference to the function, instead of calling it by name:
 ```
 //app.sc
 import('lib', 'callme');
 global_foohandler = (foo(x) -> x*x);
 test() -> callme(global_foohandler, 5);
 ```

 Little technical note: the use of `_` in expression passed to built in functions is much more efficient due to not
 creating new call stacks for each invoked function, but anonymous functions is the only mechanism available for